isbrycee/SemiTNet/README.md

 Our implementation is based on [detectron2](https://github.com/facebookresearch/detectron2) and provides support for [GEM](https://github.com/isbrycee/GEM).

 ## Features
-* Semi-supervised distillation training for tooth instance segmentation on panoramic X-ray images
+* Semi-supervised distillation training for tooth instance segmentation on 2D  X-ray images
 * All the pre-trained models are released.
+See: https://huggingface.co/Bryceee/SemiTNet/tree/main
 * A large-scale dataset TSI15k is released.
+See: https://huggingface.co/datasets/Bryceee/TISI15k-Dataset

 ## Installation